codesandbox/codesandbox-client/packages/homepage/content/articles/how-we-can-clone-a-running-vm-in-2-seconds/index.md

   <source src="./images/V2Fork.mp4" type="video/mp4">
 </video>

 The total timings can be seen below.
-There is more happening than only the clone itself, but it shows that the total time is still within 2 seconds:
+Note that there is more happening than the clone itself, but the total time is still below 2 seconds:

 ![Trace timings from Honeycomb](./images/trace-timings.png)